stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

---that's a-- that's a call-out to all scriptwriters.
+--that's a call-out to all scriptwriters.

 #### BEN